Should Your Business Offer a Free Trial

-A free product trial can be a win-win for both your company and your potential customers.
+A free trial of your product or service can be a win-win for both your company and your potential customers.
 You get a chance to show them what your product or service can do, and they get to try before they buy without any risk.

 A trial greatly increases your base of potential customers—after all, if there’s no risk, there’s no reason not to take your product for a spin.
 But like anything else, offering a free trial has its pros and cons.
 Here’s a breakdown of how trials work, as well as some of the benefits and risks, to help you decide whether a trial is right for your company.